sizet0x80/Windows-API-C/README.md

    Check Token Privileges

    Takes the name of a window and gets a handle to the process' access token, and then checks to see if x token privilege is enabled.
-(SEDebugPrivilege unless manually changed)
+(SEDebugPrivilege unless manually changed in the header file)

    ![image](https://user-images.githubusercontent.com/62064338/168439796-046e9d02-2094-4a39-b568-2171e09dfef1.png)